m-99/lec02/README.md

 }
 ```

 The `counter` variable is visible to any method within the `Main` class.
-Due to the `private` modifier, it cannot be accessed by other classes.
+The `private` modifier means it cannot be accessed by other classes.
 Removing the `static` modifier would make it an _instance_ variable, which we will discuss in a future class.

 #### Scope
 Generally, variables can be accessed anywhere within the _closest enclosing set of curly braces {}_.
 * Variables declared in a method can only be accessed within the method.
-* Variables declared in a class can be accessed within the class. `public` class variables can be accessed by other classes.
+* Variables declared in a class can be accessed within the class.
+  * `public` class variables can be accessed by other classes.
+  * `static` vs. non-`static` has different semantics (future class).

 ## Arrays
 Arrays represent fixed-size sequences of values.
 You can create arrays of any type, and they can be multidimensional: